-The NPDC includes data items relating to the mother-including demographic characteristics and factors relating to the pregnancy, labour and birth- and data items relating to the baby-including birth status (live birth or stillbirth), sex, gestational age at birth, birthweight and neonatal morbidity and deaths.
+The NPDC includes data items relating to the mother-including demographic characteristics and factors relating to the pregnancy, labour and birth-and data items relating to the baby-including birth status (live birth or stillbirth), sex, gestational age at birth, birthweight and neonatal morbidity and deaths.

 The NPDC includes all relevant data elements for this indicator.
-Smoking status of the mother and Indigenous status of the mother are data elements in the Perinatal NMDS.
+Birthweight of the baby and Indigenous status of the mother and the baby are data elements in the Perinatal NMDS.